Candace Meyers Answers:

-This is called DISSIPATION.
+This is called dissipation.
 Dissipation occurs when property is improperly used for the sole benefit of one spouse for a purpose unrelated to the marriage.
 Our statute sets out parameters for making a claim of dissipation such as the time frame and the specifics needed.
 If a Court does deem money to be dissipated, then the spent funds will be considered an advance toward the spending spouse’s ultimate award of assets.
-Illinois has recently limited dissipations claims to 3 but no more than 5 years prior to the filing of the Petition for Dissolution of Marriage.
+Illinois has recently limited dissipation claims to 3 but no more than 5 years prior to the filing of the Petition for Dissolution of Marriage.